There are many SEO metrics you can monitor to gauge the progress of your search engine optimization campaign.

 Dwell time is the amount of time that a user spends on your website after clicking on your result on the search engine results page.

-It is a good metric to track because it indicates how interesting and relevant your site is to the user.
+It indicates how interesting and relevant your site is to the user.

-A long dwell time means that the user found your site to be useful and informative.
+A long dwell time means that people found your site to be useful and informative.

 To improve it, you can make sure that your website is relevant to the user’s query and that it contains informative and interesting content.

-There’s no specific way to monitor your dwell time, but you can use Google Analytics to track a similar metric, which is the “Avg.
-Session Duration”.
+There’s no specific way to monitor your dwell time, but you can use Google Analytics 4 to track a similar metric, which is the “Avg.
+Engagement Time”.

 Crawl Errors